AndyWalker81/pands-project2021/README.md

 Research into other approaches has identified that pair plots are useful  particular relevance for PANDS project is the pairplot which allows data to be easily visualised.
 The previous projects also used other types of charts such as box plots.
 However, as the Project instructions only refered to histograms and scatter plot it is decided to discount any other type of chart.
 The research also shows that different libaries can be used and there are different ways of approaching the task which can provide similar results.
 Whilst the third previous project draws conclusions on the data set, it is decided that no conclusions are made in relation to the data set for this project (e.g. on the distribution of variables or statistical analysis) as the Programming and Scripting module has not covered such topics to allow such analysis to be undertaken.

 ### Downloading the Data Set

-The data set used is taken from the UCI Machine Learning Repository<sup>[2]</sup>, as referenced in the instruction document for the project.
-The data consists of three files:
+The data set used is taken from the UCI Machine Learning Repository<sup>[2]</sup>, as referenced in the instruction document for the Project.
+This download consists of three files:

 - iris.names
 - bezdekIris.data
 - iris.data

 The former file is a description of the data set; the latter two files contain the data.
-The data is in Comma Separated Values (CSV) format.
+These data are in Comma Separated Values (CSV) format.
 A CSV file is a plain text file that contains a list of data separated by commas.
 The first five lines of data are shown below as an example:

 ![alt text](https://github.com/AndyWalker81/PANDS/blob/main/firstFiveRows.PNG "Iris Data")